bguillouet/trajectory_classification/README.md

  # Trajectory Classification

- 1. `generate_mm_cv.py`: A 10-fold cross validation procedure to evaluate performance of the model describes in [2] and produce the following result :
+ 1. `generate_mm_cv.py`: A 10-fold cross validation procedure to evaluate performance of the model describes in [2].
+ 2. `trajectory_classification.py`: Run the classification model describes in [2] and produces the following results :

 ```
  Caltrain Dataset
 Percentage of well classified trajectory for Caltrain dataset : 90.89